aarav1203/MySQL-Kafka-S3-Redshift/README.md

 We need to build an ETL pipeline to dump mysql data base record to redshift using kafka
 ![MY SQL DATABASE](./diagrams/mysql-oltp-database.png)

-👨‍💻 # Techstack Used
+# 👨‍💻Techstack Used
 1. AWS
 2. KAFKA
 3. MYSQL
+4. Python
+5. Pyspark

-# Environment Used
+🌐Environment Used
  1. AWS S3 Bucket
  2. AWS Redshift
  3. VISUAL STUDIO CODE